eclipse-aspectj/aspectj/docs/developer/IDE.md

 # Setting up an AspectJ development environment

-_by Alexander Kriegisch, 2021-08-05_
+_by Alexander Kriegisch, originally published on 2021-08-05_

 AspectJ, being an Eclipse project, can of course be used in the Eclipse IDE for Java developers, if you also install the AspectJ Development Tools (AJDT).
 IntelliJ IDEA also offers AspectJ and Spring AOP support.
-Regarding build tools, there are AspectJ plugins for Maven, Gradle and Ant.
+Regarding build tools, there are AspectJ plugins for Maven, Gradle, Mill and Ant.

 Of course, you can use and other IDE and build tool or simply use your trusted text editor of choice and compile using the AspectJ Compiler _ajc_ from the command line.